rizblie/aws-eks-ipv6-karpenter/README.md

 - A default Karpenter Provisioner (with dedicated node labels and taint)
 - A default-lt Karpenter Provisioner using Launch Template (with dedicated node labels and taint)

-**Note:** The example Karpenterneter provisioners use on-demand capacity.
+**Note:** The example Karpenter provisioners use on-demand capacity.
 These can be changed to spot, but you must first make sure that the service-linked role for Spot has been created in your account as described [here](https://karpenter.sh/v0.21.1/getting-started/getting-started-with-eksctl/#create-the-ec2-spot-service-linked-role).

 # How to Deploy